Genealogy and Local History Collection

 Genealogy Society Members

-The Arlington Genealogical Society meets the second Tuesday of every month from September through June at 6:30 p.m. in the Community Room of the George W. Hawkes Central Library on the lower level.
+The Arlington Genealogical Society meets the second Tuesday of every month from September through June at 6:30 p.m. at the West Arlington Police Service Center Community Room at 2060 W. Green Oaks Blvd., Arlington, Tx.
 Visitors are always welcome.
 For more information contact Ruth Goodman.

 Available from Home